Getting Started with Feature-engine on GitHub¶

 A typical contributing workflow goes like this:

-Discuss with us how you would like to get involved and your approach to resolve the issue.
+Discuss with us your approach to resolve the issue.

 Then, fork the repository into your GitHub account.